dannydrinkwater/Front-End-Template/readme.md

 ### .bowerrc

-Ensures that your bower dependencies are organised nicely in the `vendor` directory, along with any Composer dependencies.
+Ensures that your bower dependencies are placed in the `vendor` directory.

 ### .gitattributes

-Settings to normalise line endings within the Git repository.
+Normalise line endings within the Git repository.

 ### .gitignore